-Whitehall continues to have their Substance Use program youth attend weekly community NA meetings.
+Whitehall continues to have their Substance Use program attend weekly community NA meetings.
 The leader of the NA group is currently working with Whitehall to have the youth attend other community events that the group sponsors.
-Whitehall has requested membership to the local YMCA as an incentive for youth and to better connect with the community.
+Whitehall has requested to gain membership to the local YMCA as an incentive for youth and to better connect with the community.

-Mental and Behavioral Health Programs Engagement
+Mental health and Behavioral Programs engagement